-Patricia Crowley Underwood, Ph.D., FNP-BC, RN, is Clinical Assistant Professor and the Program Director for the Family Nurse Practitioner Program at the Connell School of Nursing.
-She is also an Endocrine Nurse Practitioner at the VA Boston Healthcare System .
+Patricia Crowley Underwood, Ph.D., FNP-BC, RN, is an assistant professor and the Program Director for the Family Nurse Practitioner Program at the Connell School of Nursing.
+She is also an Endocrine Nurse Practitioner at the VA Boston Healthcare System.
 She earned her undergraduate degree in nursing from the University of Pennsylvania and her master’s and doctoral degree from Boston College.
-Dr. Underwood’s pre- and post-doctoral work focused on identifying biomedical and genetic markers associated with hypertension and diabetes (DM).
+Dr. Underwood’s pre- and post-doctoral work focused on identifying biomedical and genetic markers associated with hypertension and diabetes mellitus (DM).
 Subsequent work focused on developing and evaluating nurse-led interventions to improve health outcomes for surgical patients with poorly controlled DM.
-Her clinical practice focuses on veterans with diabetes (DM) and the delivery of DM self-management technology (insulin pumps and continuous glucose monitors in the virtual setting.
+Her clinical practice focuses on veterans with diabetes and the delivery of DM self-management technology (insulin pumps and continuous glucose monitors) in the virtual setting.
 She is the recipient of many awards including Young Investigator Award at NINR/NIH as well as a statistics fellowship at the University of Basel, Switzerland.

 Veterans with diabetes and the delivery of diabetes self-management technology (insulin pumps and continuous glucose monitors) in the virtual setting

 2021 National Organization for Nurse Practitioner Faculties

 2015- Current Member, Massachusetts Coalition for Advanced Practitioners

 2014- Current Member, American Academy of Diabetes Educators

 2011- Current Member, American Academy of Nurse Practitioners